Jay Munly: Songwriting

 Munly is the chief songwriter for both his solo endeavors and side projects.
 It is a role that he is happy to take on by himself, believing that a band's success is dependent on playing to individual strengths rather than collaboration with members on each part of an album's creation.
 He also says that he is "selfish" with his written material and serious about lyrical preservation.

 He expanded on his way of songwriting in a 2019 interview with Sadwave, a Russian publication:

 Musical style

-Common musical themes include religion, violence and dysfunctional relationships; often they are intertwined.
+His music has ties to alt-country and Gothic-Americana.
+Common themes include religion, violence and dysfunctional relationships; often they are intertwined.
 His increasingly narrative songs often feature banjo and, since the recording of his fourth album, Jimmy Carter Syndrome, strings.

 One topic that Munly deliberately does not write about is politics, since he "hates" music that veers into that kind of territory.
 However, he admits that the stories and songs that he writes can be applied to real-world events in a way that coincidentally fits.